vaibhavraghavan/HAMS-MREL/docs/input_files.md

 Node and element data on the inner water plane for multiple bodies are specified in the `WaterPlaneMesh[_i].pnl` files.
 There is one file per body.

-The files are read in [HAMS_Prog.f90](../src/HAMS_Prog.f90) and in the subroutine [ReadWTPLMeshMulti](../src/ReadPanelMeshMulti.f90).
+The files are read in [HAMS_Prog.f90](../src/HAMS_Prog.f90) and in the subroutine `ReadWTPLMeshMulti` in [ReadPanelMeshMulti.f90](../src/ReadPanelMeshMulti.f90).
 The file structure is exactly the same as the one for the HullMesh.pnl files, which is described above.

 The node coordinates of the waterplane mesh are stored in `iXYZ_LOCAL_MULTI(bodyID,nodeID,1:3)`.
 The number of vertices in each panel is stored in `iNCN_MULTI(bodyID,nodeID)` and the vertices (vertex1, vertex2, ...) are stored in `iNCON_MULTI(bodyID,nodeID,1:numvertices)`.